amadeu-io/restaurant-page/README.md

 ### About 📖

 Third project of the JavaScript chapter in [The Odin Project](https://www.theodinproject.com).
 The challenge was to create a restaurant menu using only JS, CSS and Webpack.
+The menu is a replica of [Bambuda Lodge](https://bambuda.com/lodge/)

-In the 'HtmlWebpackPlugin' branch, the same thing is achieved with the use of HTML.
-The menu is a replica of [Bambuda Lodge](https://bambuda.com/lodge/).
+In the 'HtmlWebpackPlugin' branch, the website is built with the use of HTML to show the difference

 ### Resources Used 📚